Celestialglitch/swot-reservoir-wse/docs/authentication.md

 This performs two operations:

-1. the Earth Engine Project ID in the active `config.json` is reset to `null`;
+1. the Earth Engine Project ID in the active "config.json" is reset to "null";
-2. the `urs.earthdata.nasa.gov` entry is removed from the user's netrc file.
+2. the "urs.earthdata.nasa.gov" entry is removed from the user's netrc file.

 Google-managed Earth Engine OAuth credentials are not deleted.